Apostolic Palace: Structure

-The Apostolic Palace is run by the Prefecture of the Pontifical Household.
+The palace is run by the Prefecture of the Pontifical Household.
 The palace is more accurately a series of self-contained buildings within the well-recognized outer structure which is arranged around the Courtyard of Sixtus V (Cortile di Sisto V).
 It is located northeast of St Peter's Basilica and adjacent to the Bastion of Nicholas V and Palace of Gregory XIII.

-The Apostolic Palace houses both residential and support offices of various functions as well as administrative offices not focused on the life and functions of the pope himself.
+The palace houses both residential and support offices of various functions as well as administrative offices not focused on the life and functions of the Pope himself.

 Sistine Chapel

 Perhaps the best known of the palace chapels is the Sistine Chapel named in honor of Sixtus IV (Francesco della Rovere).
 It is famous for its decoration that was frescoed throughout by Renaissance artists including Michelangelo, Sandro Botticelli, Pietro Perugino, Pinturicchio, Domenico Ghirlandaio, and others.

-One of the primary functions of the chapel is as a venue for the election of each successive pope in a conclave of the College of Cardinals.
-In this closed-door election, the cardinals choose a successor to the traditionally first pope, St. Peter, who is traditionally buried in the crypts of nearby St. Peter's Church.
+One of the primary functions of the chapel is as a venue for the election of each successive Pope in a conclave of the College of Cardinals.
+In this closed-door election, the cardinals choose a successor to the apostle and traditional first Pope, Peter, who is (according to tradition) buried in the crypts of nearby St. Peter's Basilica.

 Raphael Rooms

 This suite of rooms is famous for its frescos by a large team of artists working under Raphael.
 They were originally intended as a suite of apartments for Pope Julius II.
 He commissioned Raphael, then a relatively young artist from Urbino, and his studio in 1508 or 1509 to redecorate the existing interiors of the rooms entirely.
 It was possibly Julius' intent to outshine the apartments of his predecessor (and rival) Pope Alexander VI, as the Stanze are directly above Alexander's Borgia Apartments.
-They are on the third floor, overlooking the south side of the Belvedere Courtyard.
+They are on the second floor, overlooking the south side of the Belvedere Courtyard.

 From east to west, as a visitor would have entered the apartment, but reversing the sequence in which the Stanze were frescoed, and also the route of the modern visitor, the rooms are the Sala di Constantino ("Hall of Constantine"), the Stanza di Eliodoro ("Room of Heliodorus"), the Stanza della Segnatura (the earliest and the most admired) ("Room of the Signature") and the Stanza dell'Incendio del Borgo ("The Room of the Fire in the Borgo").

 After the death of Julius in 1513, with two rooms frescoed, Pope Leo X continued the program.
 Following Raphael's death in 1520, his assistants Gianfrancesco Penni, Giulio Romano and Raffaellino del Colle finished the project with the frescoes in the Sala di Costantino.